sodadata/docs/soda/integrate-github.md

   - row_count > 0
   - missing_count(order_quantity) < 3
 ```
 5. In the `.github/workflows` folder in your GitHub repository, open an existing Workflow or <a href="https://docs.github.com/en/actions/using-workflows/about-workflows#create-an-example-workflow" target="_blank">create a new workflow</a> file.
-Determine where you wish to add a Soda scan for data quality in your workflow.
+Determine where you wish to add a Soda scan for data quality in your workflow, such as after a trasnformation and dbt run.
 Refer to [Test data in development]({% link soda/quick-start-dev.md %}) for a recommended approach.
 6. Access the GitHub Marketplace to access the <a href="https://github.com/marketplace/actions/soda-library-action" target="_blank">Soda GitHub Action</a>.
 Click **Use latest version** to copy the code snippet for the Action.
 7. Paste the snippet into your new or existing workflow as an independent step, then add the required action inputs as in the following example.
 Refer to [table below](#required-action-inputs) for input details.
 ```yaml